slsdetectorgroup/slsDetectorPackage/docs/src/Testing.rst

     #in build
     python -m pytest -m detectorintegration ../python/tests/

 There is a helper test fixture in ``slsDetectorSoftware/python/tests/conftest.py`` called ``session_simulator`` that sets up virtual detectors and yields the test for all detectors.
 The set up is done for every test automatically.
-Note that the fixture persist over the entire session e.g. the fixture is setup one detector at a time and runs all tests using this fixture before cleaning up and moving on to the next detector.
+Note that the fixture persists over the entire session e.g. the fixture is setup one detector at a time and runs all tests using this fixture before cleaning up and moving on to the next detector.
 It saves time if the setup and cleanup is expensive.

 Example usage: